Bennifer: Aftermath

-Lopez then went on to marry singer Marc Anthony five months after Lopez and Affleck split.
-Affleck then went on to marry actress Jennifer Garner the following year in 2005.
-Lopez and Anthony ended their seven-year marriage in 2011, officially divorcing in 2014 while Affleck and Garner officially announced their split in 2015, and their divorce was finalized in 2018.
+Soon after the pair split, Lopez married singer Marc Anthony.
+Affleck married actress Jennifer Garner in 2005.

+Lopez and Anthony ended their seven-year marriage in 2011, officially divorcing in 2014, while Affleck and Garner announced their split in 2015, finalizing their divorce in 2018.

 Rekindled romance

-In April 2021, 19 years after the start of their initial romance, it was reported that Affleck and Lopez had seen each other a couple times, two weeks after Lopez split from baseball player Alex Rodriguez.
-They were then photographed together for the first time since their initial romance on May 11, 2021.
+In May 2021, shortly after Jennifer Lopez’s split from Alex Rodriguez, she and Ben Affleck sparked reunion rumors with a trip to Montana.
+Over the summer, they were spotted together at family gatherings and vacations.
+By September, they attended the Met Gala as a couple, making their relationship public once again.
+Affleck and Lopez were photographed together for the first time since their initial romance on May 11, 2021.
 On May 24, 2021, Lopez and Affleck were spotted at Lopez's rental home in Miami with Affleck wearing the watch Lopez had given him in her 2002 "Jenny From The Block" music video.
 On June 1, 2021, Affleck and Lopez were photographed holding each other, their first public display of affection in their rekindled romance.
 On June 14, 2021, photos and videos of Affleck and Lopez kissing were released to the media for the first time in almost two decades, confirming that their romance was back on.
 Lopez publicly confirmed their rekindled relationship that July, while they were on vacation in France and Italy.
 On September 10, 2021, the couple had made their red carpet debut for the first time in 18 years for the premiere of Affleck's film The Last Duel during the Venice Film Festival in Italy.
 Both Affleck and Lopez have spoken of the gift of a second chance with each other since reuniting.
-For Valentine's Day, Affleck directed and gifted to Lopez, shared through her OntheJLo Email, a remix of her song On My Way He also made his second cameo appearance in an official Lopez music video: Marry Me (Ballad Version).
+For Valentine's Day, Affleck directed and gifted to Lopez, shared through her OntheJLo Email, a remix of her song "On My Way".
+He also made his second cameo appearance in an official Lopez music video: "Marry Me" (Ballad Version).

 Lopez announced on April 8, 2022, that the pair were engaged again, 20 years after the first proposal.
-The couple married on July 16, 2022, filing their marriage licence in Las Vegas.
+The couple married on July 16, 2022, filing their marriage license in Las Vegas.
 Lopez legally changed her name to Jennifer Affleck and confirmed the marriage the next day.
 The following month, they held a wedding celebration for family and friends.

+In June 2024, the couple faced intense scrutiny over the state of their marriage when divorce rumors circulated online.
+In August 2024, Lopez filed for divorce from Affleck on their second wedding anniversary.
+The divorce was settled around four months later.